 One of the things that I enjoy about FIBA basketball is how skilled the players are.
-Since beginning to study and learn more about international basketball, the differences in style of play, rules, and player development structure, the one thing that jumps out that changes the way the game is taught and played is the shot clock.
+Since beginning to study and learn more about international basketball, the differences in style of play, rules, and player development structure, the one thing that jumps out is how the shot clock impacts how the game is taught, played and coached.

-- Do their coaching in advance (i.e. strategy, tactics, late-clock situations, etc.)
+- Do their coaching in advance (i.e. strategy, tactics, late-clock situations, pressure release, etc.)

 For a basketball player to excel in FIBA basketball, they must be multi-skilled and versatile in their skillset.
-Players that can dribble, pass and shoot – from all positions – will excel in the FIBA game.
-In fact, I’d go so far as to suggest that from I’ve learned, the ‘big’ who is the least effective shooter, regardless of height, becomes the ’5′ that plays more of a back-to-the-basket game.
+Players that can quickly read-decide-execute when to dribble, pass and/or shoot – from all positions – excel in the FIBA game.

 Let me explain this notion by making a parallel to another sport loved by so many… NFL football.
-Think back to that fateful moment in the 2010 NFC Championship Game when the Minnesota Vikings’ quarterback, Brett Favre, was staring down the defense of the New Orleans Saints [video].
-Viking ball… Tie game… 19 seconds left… 3rd and 15… Vikings with 1-time out… On the snap, the Saints come with pressure flushing Favre out of the pocket.
+Think back to that fateful moment in the 2010 NFC Championship Game when the Minnesota Vikings’ quarterback, Brett Favre, was staring down the defense of the New Orleans Saints [🎥 video].
+Vikings ball… Tie game… 19 seconds left… 3rd and 15… Vikings with one timeout… On the snap, the Saints come with pressure flushing Favre out of the pocket.
 Favre sprints right.
-He’s looking.
-Coverage is tight and is about to throw across the field into tight coverage when… the COACH CALLS TIME OUT!
+He’s looking… Coverage is tight and is about to commit a cardinal QB sin and throw back across the grain into tight space when… COACH CALLS TIME OUT!

 What?!
 What’s wrong with that?

-The coach sees that his star QB is about to make a fatal error and throw a pass that could get picked off.
-The defensive pressure is tough.
-Just call a time out and reset things, right?
+The coach sees that his star QB is about to make a fatal error and throw a pass that most likely will get picked off.
+It’s a game-deciding moment.
+Well, just call a timeout and reset things, right?

-Well, what takes place with the use of time-outs in your typical NCAA or US high school basketball game is analogous to this scenario.
-Based on the current rules, a coach can call a time out on the fly when a turnover is about to occur… or, when they don’t like what they see… or, when the defense makes the ‘right call’ forcing tough decision making.
+Well, what takes place with the use of time-outs in a typical NCAA or US high school basketball game is analogous to this scenario.
+Based on the current rules, a coach can call a timeout on the fly when a turnover is about to occur… or, when they don’t like what they see… or, when the defense makes the ‘right call’ forcing tough decision-making moment at a crucial time.

 Ultimately, the game is coach controlled.
-So much of the decision making that needs to take place at the athlete level, can still be manipulated by coaches in North America.
-Now, there are those that argue, that that dynamic is inherently okay.
-That’s the way it’s always been.
-The challenge that gets overlooked is the impact it has on athlete development and in-game decision making.
+So much of the decision making that needs to take place at the athlete level (in FIBA rules), can still be manipulated by coaches in North America.
+Now, there are those that argue, that this dynamic is inherently okay.
+It’s the way it’s always been.
+The challenge that gets overlooked is the impact it has on player development and the improvement of in-game decision making by players.

 With a shot clock, on the other hand, a team has to get the best shot available within any given possession.
 This might not always be a team’s best scorer; which is especially true in the shorter FIBA 24-second shot clock.
 The net effect for the FIBA coach is that their team cannot waste time to advance the ball up the court to initiate offense.

-IMPACT: More players have to be able to initiate offensive transition through the use of breakout dribbles or develop vision and passing skills to ‘head man’ the ball.
+IMPACT: More players have to be able to initiate offensive transition through the use of breakout dribbles or develop vision and passing skills to advance the ball to create or use an advantage for their team.

-This is why Lamar Odom, Rudy Gay, Kevin Love, Chris Bosh, Amare Stoudemire, etc. prove so valuable in the FIBA game for USA Basketball.
+This is why Lamar Odom, Kevin Love, Chris Bosh, DeMarcus Cousins, Draymond Green, Anthony Davis, etc. prove so valuable in the FIBA game for USA Basketball.
+Each is multi-skilled and can initiate offense with the dribble or pass effectively.
 (There are other reasons, I know.)
-Each is multi-skilled and can initiate offense with the dribble or pass effectively.

 Here’s another thing to consider… In a shortened shot clock basketball game, more late clock scenarios will arise where your best scorer will not be the only one with the ball in their hands.